Amog-OS/AmogOS/README.md

 lightweight operating system.
 It's a bit ironic that ඞAmogOSඞ is lighter and less bloated than most mainstream distros (`chad ඞAmogOSඞ vs bloated mainstream distro` as youtuber TechHut put it).
 Why spend so much effort on a meme OS?
-Well, mainstream OSes suck so I want to dab on them by making a meme OS better than their professionallly developed ones.
+Well, mainstream OSes suck so I want to dab on them by making a meme OS better than their professionally developed ones.
 Don't take this too seriously :p

 ## Table of Contents (For lazy people who can't use the scroll wheel)
 - [Testimonies](#Testimonies)